 • Nominal damages – These damages may be awarded if a breach of contract has occurred but neither party suffered harm and the non-breaching party did not lose money.

-• Liquidated damages – In some cases, two parties previously indicated specific damages to be awarded in case of a contract breach.
+• Liquidated damages – In some cases, the parties previously agreed upon specific damages to be awarded in case of a contract breach.
 These liquated damages estimate the losses resulting from a breach.

 Cancellation